Part 17: Design Trajectories with Astrogator

 3. Click the Engine Model ellipsis () in the Propulsion Type panel.

-4. Select Test Engine () in the Select Component dialog box.
+4. Select Test Engine () when the Select Component dialog box opens.

 Selecting the control parameter